In this tutorial, we are going to see how to start using Astro by looking at how to create and run an Astro project from scratch.

 npm run build

-Astro (and Vite) will work their ✨ “magic” ✨ and generate your web page.
+Astro (and Vite) will start doing their ✨ “magic” ✨ and will generate your website.

 Wasn’t that easy?
 But this is just the beginning.
 In the upcoming tutorials, we will see how to use Astro components.